gary-archer/oauth.developmentcertificates/README.md

 ## Architecture

-The goal is to properly represent an architecture on a Developer PC.\
+The goal is to represent a real world OAuth architecture on a Developer PC.\
-This can be very useful for designing real world deployments early, then understanding SSL trust.
+This can be very useful for designing deployment early and understanding SSL trust issues.

 | Component | Base URL | Represents |
 | --------- | -------- | ---------- |